 WampServer Filehippo is an application that comes in handy to help programmers in handling the design of various web applications with Apache.
-It comes with an interface which is simply intuitive for all users that local server that runs as a client platform.
+It comes with an interface that is simply intuitive for all users that local server that runs as a client platform.
 WAMP Stands for “Windows, Apache, MySQL, and PHP.”
 It is a variation of LAMP for Windows systems and is often installed as a software bundle (Apache, MySQL, and PHP).
 It is often used for web development and internal testing, but may also be used to serve live websites.

 The most important part of the WAMP package is Apache (or “Apache HTTP Server”) which is used to run the webserver within Windows.
-By running a local Apache webserver on a Windows machine, a web developer can test webpages in a web browser without publishing them live on the Internet.
+By running a local Apache web server on a Windows machine, a web developer can test webpages in a web browser without publishing them live on the Internet.